The Difference Between an HOA Audit and HOA Review

 The HOA laws in other states vary with regard to auditing.
 Largely, the HOA’s bylaws dictate the frequency and/or requirement for financial review or audit.

-When to obtain bids for audit and review service?
 Most CPA firms schedule work in the order in which contracts are received.
 Unfortunately, most associations only think about audit/review services during tax season.
 CPA firms have open proposals for many hundreds of hours of audit work.
 If those come in the will not have room to work with new clients.
 Some CPAs don’t provide new proposals if this is the case.
-If an association is considering having an audit or review done for their 2021 records (work to be done in 2022) the time to obtain bids and select a CPA is now (Jan – April 2021).
+If an association is considering having an audit or review done for their 2022 records (work to be done in 2023) the time to obtain bids and select a CPA is now (Jan – April 2022).
 Waiting until tax season next year will put an association’s audit or review later on the CPA’s schedule or the association may find that a CPA is fully booked.